 Cryptocurrencies are usually built using blockchain technology.
 Blockchain describes the way transactions are recorded into "blocks" and time stamped.
 It's a fairly complex, technical process, but the result is a digital ledger of cryptocurrency transactions that's hard for hackers to tamper with.

-While securities are in place, that doesn't mean cryptocurrencies are un-hackable.
-In fact, several high-dollar hacks have cost cryptocurrency startups heavily.
-Hackers hit Coincheck to the tune of $534 million and BitGrail for $195 million in 2018.
-That made them two of the biggest cryptocurrency hacks of 2018, according to Investopedia.
+While securities are in place, that does not mean cryptocurrencies are un-hackable.
+Several high-dollar hacks have cost cryptocurrency start-ups heavily.
+Hackers hit Coincheck to the tune of $534 million and BitGrail for $195 million, making them two of the biggest cryptocurrency hacks of 2018.

-Before you invest one dollar, learn about cryptocurrency exchanges.
-These platforms provide the means to buy and sell digital currencies, but there are 500 exchanges to choose from, according to Bitcoin.com.
-Do your research, read reviews and talk with more experienced investors before moving forward.
+Before you invest, learn about cryptocurrency exchanges.
+It’s estimated that there are over 500 exchanges to choose from.
+Do your research, read reviews, and talk with more experienced investors before moving forward.

 If you buy cryptocurrency, you have to store it.
-You can store it on an exchange or in a digital "wallet," for example one of the crypto wallets described in our Blog post Which cryptocurrency wallet to choose.
-While there are many different kinds of wallets, each has its own benefits, technical requirements and security.
+You can keep it on an exchange or in a digital wallet.
+While there are different kinds of wallets, each has its benefits, technical requirements, and security.
 As with exchanges, you should investigate your storage choices before investing.

-Diversification is a key to any good investment strategy, and it holds true when you're investing in cryptocurrency too.
-Don't put all of your money in Bitcoin, for example, just because that's the name you know.
-There are thousands of options, and it's best to spread your investment around to several currencies.
+Diversification is key to any good investment strategy, and this holds true when you are investing in cryptocurrency.
+Don't put all your money in Bitcoin, for example, just because that's the name you know.
+There are thousands of options, and it's better to spread your investment across several currencies.

-The cryptocurrency market is a volatile one, so be prepared for ups and downs.
-You'll see dramatic swings in prices.
+The cryptocurrency market is highly volatile, so be prepared for ups and downs.
+You will see dramatic swings in prices.
 If your investment portfolio or mental wellbeing can't handle that, cryptocurrency might not be a wise choice for you.

-Cryptocurrency is all the rage right now, but remember, it's still in its infancy.
-Investing in something that's new comes with challenges, so be prepared.
-If you plan to participate, do your research and invest conservatively to start.
+Cryptocurrency is all the rage right now, but remember, it is still in its relative infancy and is considered highly speculative.
+Investing in something new comes with challenges, so be prepared.
+If you plan to participate, do your research, and invest conservatively to start.